 (2) Net of the average balance of the specific provision for doubtful debts.
 (3) Excludes financial derivatives.
-(4) This increment does not include debit balances of the public deriving from open credit card transactions totaling NIS 903 million.
+(4) Hedging financial derivatives (excluding options), embedded derivatives that were separated and derivatives (ALM) which comprise part of the Banks asset and liability management system.

-(5) Hedging financial derivatives (excluding options), embedded derivatives that were separated and derivatives (ÅLM) which comprise part of the Banks asset and liability management system.
-(6) Includes linked to foreign currency.
+(5) Includes linked to foreign currency.